AT A GLANCE

 There was no evidence of plug failure based on job execution, post job verification, and history of success in the other wells.
 The pressure trend was monitored over several days while alternating extended venting and pressure build-up, but the pressure trend did not change.
 The gas detector readings showed it was not hydrocarbon and consisted of 20% O2 and 1000 ppm CO.
 Review of the open hole drilling log from 1983 indicated a possible shallow gas pocket across this section.
 A subsequent leak detection log run indicated a possible outer casing leak around 200 m.

 HydraWell has been delivering PWC® scopes in Malaysia since 2016, with 33 successful operations to date.
 This 10 well P&A campaign saw severe corrosion in the surface casing below the wellhead.
 Some wells required epoxy resin reinforcement prior to rigless intervention with a hydraulic workover rig.

-12 PWC® barrier plugs were installed to address annular integrity issues, including sustained annular pressure (SAP) inside the B-annulus.
-This was a complex scope due to risks with surface handling and of penetrating outer surface casing during sustained annular pressure remediation.
+12 PWC® barrier plugs were installed to address annular integrity issues, including sustained annular pressure and SAP inside the B-annulus.
+This was a complex scope due to risk of surface handling and penetrating outer surface casing during sustained annular pressure remediation.

 RESULTS & BENEFITS

-As a result the customer PWC® operations were successfully performed without damage to the outer casing avoiding compromising integrity and managing unexpected well conditions.
+As a result the customer´s PWC® operations were successfully performed inside outer casing without risk of compromise and remediate unexpected well conditions.

-The customer saved significant time, estimated at approx. 5 days per well, compared with section milling and was able to eliminate SAP from multiple sources and achieved all abandonment objectives.
+The customer saved time over costly section milling and was able to eliminate sustained annulus pressure from multiple sources to achieve abandonment objectives.